daireb/Fusion.NET/README.md

 // Update state values
 count.Value = 1; // Triggers updates to countDoubled, countMessage, and observers

-// Batch multiple updates to avoid intermediate notifications using (var batch = BatchUpdate.Start())
-{
-    count.Value = 2;
-    message.Value = "Greetings";
-    // Dependents will only be notified once, after the batch completes }

 // Remember: All operations should be performed on a single thread
 ```